-Typically, permanent magnets are designed into the driver to interacts with the induced magnetic field of the speaker diaphragm as an audio signal is passed through the driver.
+Typically, permanent magnets are designed into the driver to interact with the speaker diaphragm's induced magnetic field as an audio signal is passed through the driver.

 The diaphragm is either made of a conductive material or is attached to a conductive material.
 As electricity flows through the conductor, electromagnetic induction states that a coinciding magnetic field will be produced in and around the conductor.

 What Is Electromagnetic Induction?

 Electromagnetic induction refers to the production of a voltage across an electrical conductor in a changing magnetic field.

 It also states the opposite: that a voltage across a conductor will cause a magnetic field around that conductor.